Roy Bean: Move to Texas

 During the Civil War, the Confederate Army had invaded New Mexico.
 During the Battle of Glorieta Pass in March 1862, the Confederates lost their supply wagons and were forced to retreat to San Antonio.
 After taking money from his brother's safe, Bean joined the retreating army.
 For the remainder of the war, he ran the naval blockade by hauling cotton from San Antonio to British ships off the coast at Matamoros and returning with needed supplies.
 For the next twenty years, Bean lived in San Antonio, working nominally as a teamster.
 During this time he attempted to run a firewood business by cutting down a neighbor's timber.
 He then tried to run a dairy business but was soon caught watering down the milk.
 Bean later worked as a butcher, rustling unbranded cattle from other area ranchers for his business.

 On October 28, 1866, he married eighteen-year-old Virginia Chavez.
 Within a year after being married, he was arrested for aggravated assault and threatening his wife's life.
 Despite the tumultuous marriage, they had four children together: Roy Jr., Laura, Zulema and Sam.
-The family lived in what was described as "a poverty-stricken Mexican slum area called Beanville".
+The family lived a "poor area of San Antonio named for him....called Beanville".
 Beanville would have been centered near the present-day corner of South Flores Street and Glenn Avenue not far from Burbank High School.
 By the late 1870s Bean was operating a saloon in Beanville and had heard that many construction camps were opening as several railroad companies were working to extend the railroads west.
 A store owner in Beanville "was so anxious to have this unscrupulous character out of the neighborhood" that she bought all of Bean's possessions for $900 so that he could leave San Antonio.
 At the time, Bean and his wife were separated and he had left his children with friends as he prepared to go west.